Configuration of staging consists of the following parts:

 The best option is to set the hash salt value before you start creating content for your website.
 Changing the salt causes all current hash values to become invalid.
 To fix existing macro expressions in the system after changing the hash salt, you need to re-sign the macros.
 See Working with macro signatures for more information.

 Warning: In addition to macro signatures, the system uses the CMSHashStringSalt value for other hash functions.
 Changing the hash salt on a website that already has defined content may break dialog links and images on your website.
-If you encounter such problems, you need to re-save the affected content (the system then creates the hashes using the new salt).
+If you encounter such problems, you need to re-save the given content (the system then creates the hashes using the new salt).

 Customizing staging via event handlers

-Developers can use event handlers to modify or extend the staging functionality.
+Developers can use event handlers to modify or extend the content staging functionality.
 See the following pages for more information: